Mr-Seoul/FPGA_Control_System/ADCDesign/README.md

 ## Linearity and noise
 As noted before, the ADC is very linear, never being off by more than 2mV.
-Additionally, the noise at 50kHz was near zero for a stable input voltage, which shows that the previous sampling rate calculation was valid.
+Additionally, the noise at 50kHz was near zero for a stable reference voltage, however it did fail during system integration.
+Due to lack of time, we were not able to find and fix the root cause, but we assume it had to do with the lack of sample and hold, in combination with relay noise.

 ## Comparison to MCU
-The MCU, even with multisampling, can be quite noisy.
+The MCU, even with multisampling with an idle voltage, can be quite noisy.
 Our solution on the other hand is much more stable.
 In short, we traded resolution for accuracy and stability, which we feel is warranted for the project as noise fundamentally makes the PID system less effective.

 # Post Mortem
 Next time, we should introduce voltage regulators to keep the ADC power supply stable.
-We should also spend more time in system integration, as the lack of seperation between the power hungry coolers, fans, etc. and the sensitive components added significant noise to the ADC readings.
+We should also spend more time in system integration, as the lack of separation between the power hungry coolers, fans, etc. and the sensitive components resulted in the ADC performing poorly, with too little time to debug / improve the design.

 # Sources: